Seven opportunities in Thailand’s Solar Energy 2019

 The regulatory framework for Thailand’s solar energy in 2019

-New PDP: A new national Power Development Plan (PDP) will be introduced in the fourth quarter of 2018 to replace the 2014 version.
+New PDP 2019: A new national Power Development Plan (PDP) will be introduced in the first quarter of 2019 to replace the 2014 version.
 Under the new PDP, EGAT will remain the nation’s power generation backbone.
 However, the 30 years old enhanced single buyer (ESB) model will be disrupted.
 Under such ESB model, each private power producer must currently sell surplus electricity to the three state utilities EGAT, MEA, and PEA.

 New FIT: Thailand’s Minister of Energy affirmed the 15-year target to raise the share of renewable energy from currently 10% to 30%.
 The FIT will have a price range of THB 2.40 to THB 2.50.